open-telemetry/oteps/text/0148-sampling-probability.md

 minimum Sampler probability across traces to ensure they are complete.

-To count TraceIDRatio-sampled spans, each span must encode its adjusted count (or inclusion probability) in the corresponding `SpanData`.
+To count TraceIDRatio-sampled spans, each span must encode its adjusted count in the corresponding `SpanData`.
 This may use a non-descriptive Resource or Span attribute named `sampling.traceidratio.adjusted_count`, for example.

 #### Dapper's "Inflationary" Sampler